 You must be extra cautious when buying a vehicle from a private seller because there are no warranties or guarantees involved.
 Conduct a full inspection of the vehicle to make sure that it is in good condition and that there will be no surprises when you drive away in it.

 A title is necessary to register and obtain license plates for a vehicle.
 The first step you will need to take when you encounter a seller who does not have possession of the title is to ensure that the vehicle was not stolen.
 You can do this easily enough by locating the VIN (Vehicle Identification Number) and looking it up on the free VIN check on the National Insurance Crime Bureau’s website.
-You can find the free service here.

 Upon finding out that the car has not been stolen, you will be able to move ahead by inquiring the seller as to where the title might be.
 The title could have been lost whilst in their possession or it could have never been transferred to them by the previous owner.
 These are easy enough to remedy but it will require both the cooperation of the seller and the buyer.